7cats/AirmineTest/README.md

 This is the function for calculating all distances between pairs of points using ***function calDist*** and stores all distances in a dataframe.

 ##### main
-This is the main function which includes:
+This is the main part of the program which includes:
 1. Take input **n**, if n is not provided, generate input.
 2. Generate dataframe of distances and calculate the mean and closest pair.
 3. Format the output

 ### Setup and use
 1. Clone repository to local location
 2. Run task1.py
 Enter an integer after command line prompt: "Please enter an integer larger than 1:"
 If desired to use default dataset, enter anything else.
 Program will generate output.
 3. Output
 The output includes two parts.